 Both dancers and gymnasts need to develop strong and flexible muscles within their bodies but generally, they are used in different ways.
 Dance is about balance, beauty, and grace.
 Whereas gymnastics needs strength and power.

 The toll of gymnastics and dance on the body and mind

 One thing to notice about a gymnast is their body shape.
 Their body is very muscular because of the strength it takes to catapult themselves in the air, lift themselves off the ground and to swing on the bars.
 On the other hand, a female ballet dancer, in particular, has a body shape that most would call long and lithe because they must be able to be lifted effortlessly.

 Due to this need to be slim and perfect, some dancers suffer from body image issues and eating disorders.
 Society has taught them that if they are not the right shape or size, then they cannot be a dancer whether it be a prima ballerina or a backup dancer in the latest music video clip.
-Gymnasts also suffer from body image issues and some have to keep up strict diet regimens and exercise to stay in top shape.
+Gymnasts also suffer from body image issues and most have to keep up strict diet regimens and exercise to stay in top shape.

 One thing that gymnasts are told when first starting out is that the likelihood of them getting injured is 100%.
 It is a dangerous sport that is not for the faint of heart.
 The constant practice that is required of them; the risks they take with their bodies (imagine running towards a vault as fast as you can then flinging yourself over it!) and the hours spent in the gym eventually takes a toll on the body that some can never recover from.
 You must be extremely dedicated if you want to compete at a professional level.